Heartburn, also known as GERD or Acid Reflux

 The typical patient who is referred to our center for Barrett’s esophagus will have an upper endoscopy and repeat biopsy of the esophageal lining, possibly molecular/DNA analysis of the Barrett’s tissue, a measurement of Barrett’s length, identification of dysplasia on biopsy, and assessment for any nodules or thickened areas within the Barrett’s tissue.
 Following the endoscopic assessment, a risk score will be given based on our findings.
 Risk Categories include high risk, intermediate and low risk.

-Patients who have high and intermediate risk will be referred for endoscopic therapy to non-surgically eradicate the Barrett's tissue.
-Current treatments for Barrett's include - Radiofrequency ablation (RFA), Endoscopic Mucosal Resection (EMR), Cryotherapy - freeze spray, and other technologies.
+Patients who have high and intermediate risk will be referred for endoscopic therapy as a way to non-surgically eradicate the Barrett’s tissue.
+Current treatments for eradicating Barrett’s includes – Radiofrequency ablation (RFA), Endoscopic Mucosal Resection (EMR), Cryotherapy – freeze spray, and other technologies.

 Low risk Barrett’s patients will typically have a short segment of abnormal tissue – measured during the endoscopy, no dysplasia in cells analyzed under the microscope, and no nodules or thickened areas seen on the endoscopic exam.
 These individuals need to be followed periodically but do not need endoscopic treatment.